DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 ## Provider data analysis

 There are 87 HEIs in the Manage database.
-22 HEIs are set up to use Manage and the remaining 65 are not.
+22 HEIs have been set up to use Manage and the remaining 65 have not.

 ### Number of SDs connected to each HEI